GabrielBaiano/auto_commiter/README.md

 ## 📄 License

-This project is licensed under the [LICENSE_TYPE] License.
+This project is licensed under the MIT License.